HerrerAaron/RHC_Analytics/README.md

 - Expand this README's findings into a standalone, deeper technical report covering full methodology, defense of each design decision, and more intensive analysis of results
 - Add a sensitivity analysis for unmeasured confounding (e.g., an E-value) to quantify how strong an unmeasured confounder would need to be to explain away the result
 - Estimate the average treatment effect on the treated (ATT) as a complementary estimand to the ATE reported here
-- Can experiment with other models to handle covariates that violated constant hazard assumption
+- Experiment with other models to handle covariates that violated the constant hazard assumption

 ## Author